daronwolff/music-wolff/README.md

 ### Usage

 ```
-music wolff -a "pink floyd" -s "hey you"
+music-wolff -a "pink floyd" -s "hey you"
 ```

 App will show: